 Feature tracking.
 Both correlation and gradient models are low-level in that they are based on local image intensity changes.
-One could imagine a different kind of system that locates features (more complicated that "pixel intensity", conceivably quite complex, like an "apple") at time t, find that feature again a small time interval later, and from there computes the motion vector.
+One could imagine a different kind of system that locates features (more complicated than "pixel intensity", and conceivably quite complex, like an "apple") at time t, find that feature again a small time interval later, and from there computes the motion vector.

 There is psychological evidence for both low-level (e.g. correlation) and feature tracking models.
 But the "features" may be defined rather generally, e.g. anywhere from luminance of a point, to "corner", to "apple".
-A fair amount of psychophysics went into arguing for two separate motion systems in human vision (Braddick, O. J., 1974).
+A fair amount of psychophysics went into arguing for two separate motion systems in human vision (Braddick, O. J., 1974), but later work has shown that the distinction is not so clear.

-Object tracking has been an important problem in computer vision, where discounting view, illumination and occlusion has been taken into account (e.g. Isard & Blake, 1998; Hager & Belhumeur, 1996).
+Object tracking is an important problem in computer vision, where discounting view, illumination and occlusion has been taken into account (e.g. Isard & Blake, 1998; Hager & Belhumeur, 1996).